kblee152/kblee152.github.io/_posts/2019-11-20-Citibike-Data-Analysis-1.md

 ##### Quiz 1
 Are more bike trips were taken by subscribers or non-subscribers("Customers")?
 How does this compare to the **total trips started at each station?**

-Below is a prebiew of `trip` table.
+Below is a preview of `trip` table.

 ```sql
 SELECT